Filter by Category

 Join Primary Stages Artistic Director Erin Daley to go behind the scenes for what it takes to bring a new play from the page to the stage.

-For our upcoming production of Laowang by Alex Lin, you will read the script and watch the production in advance of class and then delve into the work with Erin with an eye toward dramaturgy and the new play development process.
+For our upcoming production of CALF SCRAMBLE by Libby Carr, you will read the script and watch the production in advance of class and then delve into the work with Erin with an eye toward dramaturgy and the new play development process.
 You’ll explore how an idea evolves into a cohesive production, fueled by inquiry and collaboration.
-Beyond getting a deeper understanding of Laowang, you'll be able to incorporate dramaturgical practice into your work as a writer, actor, producer, or director.
+Beyond getting a deeper understanding of this play, you'll be able to incorporate dramaturgical practice into your work as a writer, actor, producer, or director.

 This workshop might be for you if you: